Positive Behavioural Support Policy

 POSITIVE BEHAVIOUR SUPPORT PLAN

-A good Positive Behaviour Support Plan ultimately is to help the person lead a fulfilling life by understanding the function of the behaviour’s and thereby reducing / replacing the behaviour’s with alternatives.
+A good Positive Behaviour Support Plan ultimately is to help the person lead a fulfilling life by understanding how the behaviour (function) is useful to the person.
 The aim is to maximise safety, enhance coping strategies and enable those around the person, in our case staff teams, to understand the impact of their own behaviour and the function of the behaviours of the person they support.
 The development of a person’s plan is based on gathering systematic information from those people who know the person well.
 The approach is data driven to ensure that data informs the interventions rather than subjective opinion.
-The plan is based on a functional assessment and contains a range of strategies which includes ways for the person to access things that are important to them.
-It is crucial then that person-centred planning is also the cornerstone of practice.
+The plan contains a range of strategies which includes ways for the person to access things that are important to them.
+It is crucial then that person-centred planning and self-determination leads any support.
 The strategies are referred to as Proactive or Reactive Strategies.
-The plan will aim to state how to avoid or prevent behaviours of concern by collecting quality data and evidence both directly and indirectly.
-Indirect data will be collated through records team interviews and group work.
-However, it is acknowledged that this data can be subjective.
-Direct data, usually more accurate, will involve direct observation recording frequency, duration and intensity of behaviours of concern.
+The plan will aim to state how to avoid or prevent behaviours of concern by avoiding difficult situations and helping the person navigate their life.

 Proactive Strategies

 The proactive strategies are intended to ensure the person has what they need and what is important to them and should be comprehensive.
 A good plan should have detailed information on the person’s likes and motivators.
-As well as enhancing and learning new skills.
-It is the essence of person-centred planning, who is the person?
-What do they enjoy in life?
-Does the person need support to learn new life skills?
+As well as enhancing and learning new skills for autonomy and choice.
+It is the essence of person-centred planning.
 Does the person need support around communication?
 How does the person relax and have down time?
 This part of the plan states how to avoid or prevent the behaviour of concern and will define ways for the person to influence what happens to them and to communicate without the need for behaviours of concern.
 These strategies comprehensively address the identified functions of the behaviour.
 Thus, ensuring the plan is focused on positive outcomes and life enhancing opportunities.

 Person Centred Planning

-This is key to all assessment processes, to ensure likes, dislikes, aspirations, learning and opportunities are the precursor to real understanding of the person’s behaviour and ensure a strength-based approach with behaviours not identifying the person.
-Positive Support has trained person centred planning facilitators and has a special interest group.
+This is key to all best practice, to ensure likes, dislikes, aspirations, learning and opportunities are the precursor to real understanding of the person’s behaviour and ensure a strength-based approach with behaviours not identifying the person.
 Formal plans link to goals and outcomes monitoring and person-centred reviews and activity plans.
 Information compiled with the person and family ensure a strength-based support plan incorporating choice and preferences.
 This information is key when compiling proactive support strategies.
 Positive Behaviour Support then should enable the person to develop and achieve personal goals in life.

 Communication